chrisrichardson/git-novice/_episodes/04-changes.md

 language, which has become very popular.
 We'll start off by writing a very basic program.

+It's probably worth pointing out here, that `git` (and revision control systems in general) are really only designed for *text* files, since they "track changes" line by line.
+If you add a binary file (e.g. a JPEG photo, or a Word document), it will still record them, but not very efficiently, and some features will be unavailable.
+As a general rule, don't add binary files to a git repository!

-Let's create a file called `loop.py` that contains a simple loop.
+Now, let's create a file called `loop.py` that contains a simple loop.
 (Python files usually have the `.py` suffix).
 (We'll use `nano` to edit the file;
 you can use whatever editor you like.